tonyarnold/tonyarnold.github.io/_posts/2013-05-13-reactivelessons.md

 }];
 {% endhighlight %}

-There's no need to tear down the observer when you're done, and [ReactiveCocoa][RAC] even takes care of weeding out non distinct changes for you!
-If you're only interested in using ReactiveCocoa as a simple replacement for KVO, there you go.
+There's no need to tear down the observer when you're done, and if you're only interested in using ReactiveCocoa as a simple replacement for KVO, there you go!
 "Bam" said the lady.

 ## 'Bringing It' Functional Reactive Style